GergelyTuri/tFC-rig/Software/Rig/readme.md

 * 5 minute maximum inter-trial interval

 The maximum session length is 30 minutes.
 It is unlikely that all five inter-trial intervals, which are defined as a random value between 1 and 5 minutes, are exactly 5 minutes, and so the average session will be much shorter (the expected value is 17 minutes 30 seconds).

+### Using the Rig for Training

+It is valuable to habituate mice to the rig environment.
+There are a few variables that can be set in `trial.h` that may be useful to facilitate training (as well as debugging issues with the rig).

+#### `WATER_REWARD_AVAILABLE`

+Water is available to the mouse when certain conditions are met.
+It is then dispensed for a set time.
+Set this to `true` to enable water _when_ those conditions are met.

+#### `USING_AUDITORY_CUES`

+During each trial, a random auditory cue is played, and in the `CS+` case air puffs are sent towards the mouse.
+Set `USING_AUDITORY_CUES` to `false` to turn off _both_ the auditory signal playing, _and_ the air puffs.

+#### `USING_AIR_PUFFS`

+Set this to `false` to stop sending air puffs, whether or not we are using auditory cues (although if we are not using auditory cues, we will also not send air puffs based on the way the rig was designed).